 Investing in dividend stocks

 Firstly, the traditional way is referred to as ‘investing in stocks’.
-This means that you will be buying the stocks through a share dealing site, and actually own a percentage of the respective firm.
+This means that users who invest in these stocks will be purchasing them through a share dealing site, and actually own a percentage of the respective firm.

 Trading dividend stocks

-While investing in dividend stocks is suitable for those of you that want to play the long term game, trading is a completely different kettle of fish.
-The overarching reason for this is that you will be speculating on the future direction on the dividend stock in question.
+While investing in dividend stocks is suitable for those of you that want to play the long-term game, trading is a completely different kettle of fish.
+The overarching reason for this is that you will be speculating on the future direction of the dividend stock in question.
 In order to do this effectively, you will be utilizing stock CFDs.

 Put simply, stock CFDs are tasked with tracking the stock price of the company.
 Crucially, you will not own the underlying stock, as you are speculating on its short-term price movement.

 - Let’s suppose that you are trading a dividend stock like Tesco

 - The current price of Tesco shares on the London Stock Exchange is 212p